frederickf/presentable/README.md

 ## Basics

-Presentable will turn any a "title" tag into an entry in the table of contents.
+Presentable will turn "titles" into an lines in the table of contents.
 By default, a "title" is any HTML element that meets the following requirements:
 * It is an `<h1>`, `<h2>`, `<h3>`, or
 * any tag marked with the .presentable-title class

-The first eligible element in the DOM will be the table of contents title
+The first eligible element in a slide will be the title for that slide in the table of contents:

 ```
 <section>